The Ultimate Guide to Winter Wheat Bourbon Cocktails

 Think of a higher-proof bourbon as the strong foundation of your cocktail.
 When you add ice, syrups, and juices, you’re inevitably diluting the spirit.
 If you start with a lower-proof bourbon, its delicate flavors can easily get lost in the mix, resulting in a drink that tastes more like its mixers than the whiskey itself.
 A bourbon with a higher proof, especially one around 100-proof, has the intensity and flavor concentration to stand its ground.
 This ensures that the rich notes of caramel, vanilla, and toasted oak from the bourbon remain front and center, creating a more complex and satisfying drink.
 A 100-proof wheated bourbon can be excellent in cocktails, whereas an 80-proof spirit won’t stand out as much.

-How to balance strength with smoothness
+How to Balance Strength with Smoothness

 The idea of a “higher-proof” bourbon might bring to mind a harsh, fiery spirit, but that’s where the magic of wheated bourbon comes in.
 Wheated bourbons are known for being softer and sweeter, which helps to beautifully round out a higher alcohol content.
 This means you can get all the flavor and backbone of a high-proof spirit without the aggressive burn.
 While they are generally easy to drink, higher-proof wheated bourbons can still be bold and full of flavor.
 This perfect balance is what we strive for in our whiskeys, creating expressions that are both robust enough for cocktails and smooth enough to enjoy on their own.